meshtastic/meshtastic/docs/software/android/user/units-and-locale.md

 > 💡 **Tip:** You never need to toggle units inside the app.
 Change your system measurement preferences and every screen in Meshtastic updates automatically — node details, telemetry charts, weather, altitude, and more.

 ---

-## The Radio's Own Screen Is Separate

-**Device → Display → Units** configures the screen on the radio, not the app.
-So do **Use 12-Hour Clock** and **Always Point North** — all three apply to the node's display only.
-Temperature on that screen has its own setting, **Telemetry → Environment Display Fahrenheit**.

-If your node list shows miles while the radio's screen shows kilometres, this is why: the two are set in different places.
-Changing the device setting will never alter what the app displays.
-See [Display Config](/docs/configuration/radio/display) for the device-side options.

 ## Temperature